Artifactory Oracle Database Configuration

 Note

-This optimization only effects Oracle database environments.
-You must restart the Artifactory service for changes to take effect.
+This optimization only affects Oracle database environments.
+Restart the Artifactory service for changes to take effect.

 shared: